Yuelioi/docs-v3/Ue/blueprint/en/Ability/Tasks/Wait For New Ability Commit Query.md

 ---
-display_name: Wait For New Ability Commit Query
+title: Wait For New Ability Commit Query
 order: 21
 ---
 ## Navigation